 Bosch CP4 pump failure total fail big problem

-Every generation of every major diesel car has at least a few things that immediately get replaced upon purchase; at least, you should take a long, hard look at these things before you get too far along in your ownership.
+Every generation of every major diesel car has at least a few things that immediately get replaced upon purchase and one is Bosch CP4 pump fuel beast ; at least, you should take a long, hard look at these things before you get too far along in your ownership.
 We wanted to start looking at these common Bosch CP4 pump problems and give you advice on what to do to take care of it.
 Check back every month for a brand-new installment.
 And if there’s something you think we absolutely have to cover, let us know!

 Add all these things up and it’s literally just a matter of time until your CP4 pump fails.
 As I said before, it can be catastrophic when this happens, because not only will it destroy the injectors, but it will leave metal shavings in your fuel lines (which is impossible to fix without replacing the entire system) and can even in rare cases crack the gear and throw it through the engine’s front timing cover.